 In addition to this, they advise always keeping your operating system and antivirus up to date.

 When looking at the email, a fairly reliable indicator that it is fake is the existence of spelling mistakes.
 Scammers put spelling mistakes in these emails on purpose.
-This is because it lets them gauge how ‘aware’ the people that have clicked the link are.
+This is because it lets them gauge how ‘aware’ the people who clicked the link are.

 They also remind that the notifications of administrations, such as the DGT, are not made by email they are made either by certified ordinary mail or are published in the official boletins (BOC or BOE).
 If you want to see them immediately, you can do so on the Citizen Folder page.